Suwmlee/encoding-guide/src/filtering/dirty_lines.md

 ```
 <details>
 <summary>In-depth function explanation</summary>
-<code>FillBorders</code> has three modes, although we only really care about mirror and fillmargins.
+<code>FillBorders</code> has four modes, although we only really care about mirror, fillmargins, and fixborders.
 The mirror mode literally just mirrors the previous pixels.
 Contrary to the third mode, repeat, it doesn't just mirror the final row, but the rows after that for fills greater than 1.
 This means that, if you only fill one row, these modes are equivalent.
 Afterwards, the difference becomes obvious.

-In fillmargins mode, it works a bit like a convolution, whereby it does a [2, 3, 2] of the next row's pixels, meaning it takes 2 of the left pixel, 3 of the middle, and 2 of the right, then averages.
+In fillmargins mode, it works a bit like a convolution, whereby for rows it does a [2, 3, 2] of the next row's pixels, meaning it takes 2 of the left pixel, 3 of the middle, and 2 of the right, then averages.
 For borders, it works slightly differently: the leftmost pixel is just a mirror of the next pixel, while the eight rightmost pixels are also mirrors of the next pixel.
 Nothing else happens here.

+The fixborders mode is a modified fillmargins that works the same for rows and columns.
+It compares fills with emphasis on the left, middle, and right with the next row to decide which one to use.
 </details>

 ## `ContinuityFixer`\